miku/span/README.md

 [parallel](https://github.com/miku/parallel).
 Since Winter 2017, the
 [zek](https://github.com/miku/zek) struct generator takes care of the initial screening of sources serialized as XML - making the process of mapping new data sources easier.

 Since about 2018, the span tools have seen mostly small fixes and additions.
+Notable, since 2021, the previous scripts used to fetch daily metadata updates from [crossref](https://api.crossref.org) has been put into a standalone tool, `span-crossref-sync`, which merely adds some retry logic and consistent file naming to the API harvest.

 ## Documentation